cannibalmaid/DbLib/README.md

 # ORMLite debug mode.
 Set true to see more messages :)
     debug: false
 # Keep-alive time interval (ms) for ORMLite connections
-# Increase this value if your database server timeout connections is too low
+# Increase this value if your database DbLibPlugin.getPlugin().getServer() timeout connections is too low
 # Set 0 to disable this mode (usually it's ok)
     keep-alive-interval: 0